wn-doolittle/caliper-spec/guides/implementation-guide.md

 ### How often is Caliper updated?

 Major Caliper releases of the base specification will not be released more frequently than every 18 months.
-This is to help help the market have confidence in upgrading to the latest version each time.
+This is to help the market have confidence in upgrading to the latest version each time.
 However, there are extension mechanisms in place to provide sufficient flexibility for all current uses.
 New Metric Profiles can also be created and published without a new release of Caliper.

 ### How much data should be sent in an Event?

 Deciding what data to send depends heavily on the context and use-case.
 The consumer and producers of the Caliper Events should work together to figure what what is needed.
 Here are some considerations for this conversation:

 - Data generated by the emitter which would otherwise be lost (i.e. not persisted) is a good candidate to convey in a Caliper event.
-- Data that is readily accessible via dereferenceble IRI's, it is OK to include just the IRI's.
+- If an object is readily accessible via dereferenceble IRI's then use those instead of including all the object details.
 - If there are cases where downstream processes would need quick access to the actual generated data, it is ok to include those data values as well.
 - It can be good to only emit what you generate: in other words, if your application has to do any extra work to retrieve related information, it's not recommended to include it in the event payload.